-Cash Offer program expenses were none for the three months ended September 30, 2023, a decrease of \$9.8 million or approximately 100% as compared with \$9.8 million in the three months ended September 30, 2022.
+Cash Offer program expenses were none \$38.1 million for the three months ended September 30, 2023, a decrease of \$9.8 million or approximately 100% as compared with \$9.8 million in the three months ended September 30, 2022.
 Cash offer program expenses primarily consist of the full cost of the home, including transaction closing costs and costs for maintaining the home before the title is transferred to the buyer, and these costs move in line with cash offer program revenue.
 We scaled back the Better Cash Offer program significantly in the second half of 2022 due to weaker market conditions and for the three months ended September 30, 2023 we did not actively seek Better Cash Offer customers.
 As we scaled back Better Cash Offer revenue, expenses from the Better Cash Offer program also scaled back commensurately.

-Cash Offer program expenses were \$0.4 million for the nine months ended September 30, 2023, a decrease of \$227.1 million or approximately 100% as compared with \$227.5 million in the nine months ended September 30, 2022.
-We began offering the Better Cash Offer program in the fourth quarter of 2021 and grew the offering significantly in the first half of
+Cash Offer program expenses were \$0.4 million for the nine months ended September 30, 2023, a decrease of \$227.1 million or approximately 100% as compared with \$227.5 million in the nine months ended September 30, 2022 March 31, 2023.
+We began offering the Better Cash Offer program in the fourth quarter of 2021 and grew the offering significantly in the first half of reduced our headcount

 2022.
-Starting in the second half of 2022 and continuing in the first half of 2023, we scaled back the Better Cash Offer program significantly due to weaker market conditions.
+Starting between the two periods which lead to a decrease in the second half of 2022 compensation and continuing benefits that was offset by an increase in the first half of 2023, we scaled back the Better Cash Offer program significantly due to weaker market conditions.
 In the second half of 2023 we did not actively seek Better Cash Offer customers.
 As we scaled back Better Cash Offer revenue, expenses from the Better Cash Offer program also scaled back commensurately.

-Other platform expenses were \$3.2 million for the three months ended September 30, 2023, a decrease of \$5.8 million or 65% as compared with \$9.0 million in the three months ended September 30, 2022.
+Other platform expenses were \$3.2 million for stock based compensation.
+The increase in stock based compensation during the three months ended September 30, 2023, a decrease March 31, 2024 was due to awards that have met the liquidity event criteria with the Closing of \$5.8 million or 65% the Business Combination in August 2023 as compared with \$9.0 million as well as service based conditions during the three months ended September 30, 2022 March 31, 2024.
 The decrease in other platform expenses was driven primarily by decreases in headcount which reduced personnel related expenses such as cash compensation, related benefits, and stock-based compensation.
 The decreases in these expenses are due to the reduction in headcount related to our restructuring initiatives which accelerated during 2022 and continued in the first half of 2023.
 One-time termination benefits, such as employee severance are recorded in restructuring and impairment expenses within the statements of operations and comprehensive loss.